Dinosaur Contemporaries

 Molluscs

 While dinosaurs are undoubtedly the stars of Dinosaur National Monument, mollusc fossils are far more abundant.
-In fact, they're the reason scientists were able to learn so much about the Morrison ecosystem the Late Jurassic dinosaurs called home.
-Unlike the non-avian dinosaurs, molluscs, like clams and mussels, still exist today.
+In fact, they're the reason scientists were able to learn so much about the Morrison ecosystem.
+Unlike non-avian dinosaurs, molluscs (clams and mussels) still exist today.
 This makes it possible for scientists to observe them and study how they interact with their environments.
-The clams (specifically, Vetulonaia sp.) that were found in the Carnegie Quarry were members of the family Unionidae.
+The clams found in the Carnegie Quarry (specifically, Vetulonaia sp.) were members of the family Unionidae.
 This huge group of freshwater mussels still has existing members in rivers and streams all over the world today.
-Unionid clams require a permanent flowing water source in order to survive.
-To paleontologists, the presence of Unionid clams in the Carnegie Quarry strongly suggests that the Wall of Bones was once the sandy floor of a flowing freshwater riverbed.
+Because of this, we know that all Unionid clams require a permanent source of moving fresh water in order to survive.
+To paleontologists, the presence of Unionid clams in the Carnegie Quarry strongly suggests that the Wall of Bones was once the sandy floor of a freshwater riverbed.

 All Unionid clams today are filter feeders.
 They burrow down into the sediment of their watery habitats to sift for food.
-Unlike vertebrates, clams dont have internal skeletons.
+Unlike vertebrates, clams don't have internal skeletons.
 Their insides are soft and gooey, but surrounded by hard shells that are capable of fossilizing under the right conditions.
-During severe droughts, when the water dries up, Unionid clams are commonly observed rising to surface.
-They typically open their shells in hopes of finding food.
-If the water doesn't return in time, they die in this position, often in huge numbers.
+During severe droughts, when the water dries up, Unionid clams are commonly observed rising to surface of exposed river sediments.
+They typically open their shells in hopes that the water will return.
+If the water doesn't return, they die in this position, often in huge numbers.
 When excavating the Carnegie Quarry, scientists found 3 instances where the clams died in large numbers with their shells open.
-To paleontologists, this is evidence that Late Jurassic Utah experienced at least 3 severe droughts.
-Because the dinosaur fossils mixed in among the clams appear to be in various states of decay, scientists believe that the droughts are what killed them.
-The dinosaurs of the Quarry Exhibit Hall lived in the Late Jurassic Period, about 84 million years before the non-avian dinosaurs went extinct.
+To paleontologists, this was evidence that Late Jurassic Utah experienced at least 3 severe droughts.
+Because the dinosaur fossils appear to be in various states of decay, scientists believe they died individually, at different times during the droughts.
+When the rains returned and the river overflowed, the dinosaur bodies were swept downstream.
+Many got caught up in "bone logjams" at bends or sandbars in the river.
+The dinosaurs of the Quarry Exhibit Hall, which would've experienced these Late Jurassic droughts, lived about 84 million years before the non-avian dinosaurs went extinct at the end of the Cretaceous period.

 Non-Dinosaur Reptiles

-Just as not all fish are sharks, not all reptiles are dinosaurs.
+Not all fish are sharks, and not all reptiles are dinosaurs.
 This was just as true in the Late Jurassic Period (150 million years ago) as it is today.
-Among the dinosaur bones of the Carnegie Quarry, scientists uncovered the fossil remains of four non-dinosaur reptiles.
-There were two kinds of turtles, Dinochelys whitei and Glyptops.
+Among the dinosaur bones of the Carnegie Quarry, scientists uncovered the fossil remains of 4 non-dinosaur reptiles.
+There were 2 kinds of turtles, Dinochelys whitei and Glyptops.
 The scientists also found a tiny crocodilian named Hoplosuchus kayi, which probably reached no more than 8 inches (20.3 cm) in length as an adult.
 They also uncovered a lizard-like reptile, Iridotriton hechti, which belonged to a unique order of reptiles called, Sphenodontia.

 An artist interpretation of how the Jurassic turtle Dinochelys whitei may have looked.
 The drawing is heavily inspired by modern pond turtles.

-Dinochelys whitei, a kind of Late Jurassic turtle found fossilized among the dinosaur bones at the Carnegie Quarry.
+Dinochelys whitei, a kind of Late Jurassic turtle, was found fossilized among the dinosaur bones at the Carnegie Quarry.

 NPS / Molly Swindle